 The quality of the jewelry is also an important element for any successful piercing party.
 “Some piercers will supply the jewelry for the piercings, others require the party thrower to source the jewelry,” says D’Angelo.
 Wherever you are sourcing the jewelry from, make sure it is sterilized.
-Most piercing professionals work as independent contractors, so each has a different style, rate, etc.—do not be afraid to ask questions and take the time to find the right piercer for you or your event, D’Angelo adds.

 Keep an Open Mind About Body & Ear Piercing

 A piercing party is not only for people who are dead set on getting pierced.
 You might be surprised by the people who will come out of the woodwork and get piercings when they are invited to such an event.
 This is one of D’Angelo’s favorite things about the resurgence of piercing parties — that a much broader demographic can be reached and educated.
 “I have lost count of the clients who started off petrified of piercings, and then after spending 15 minutes just learning and listening to a professional who did not judge them for being nervous or uneducated, [they relaxed]” she says.
 “One of my favorite things about my job is being able to re-educate adults who had bad experiences with piercings in the past, often leading to a whole new world of possibilities for jewelry and self-expression than before.”